Gerard Smyth

-He has participated in readings in Moscow, St Petersburg, Paris, Berlin, Stuttgart, Bucharest, St Paul, Minneapolis, London as well as at most of Ireland's literary festivals including Cuirt, the Kilkenny Festival, Dublin International Writers’ Festival and Electric Picnic.
+He has participated in readings in Moscow, St Petersburg, Paris, Berlin, Stuttgart, Bucharest, St Paul, Minneapolis, and London as well as at most of Ireland's literary festivals including Cuirt, the Kilkenny Festival, Dublin International Writers’ Festival and Electric Picnic.

-His poem Isolation, written early in Ireland’s COVID-19 pandemic lockdown and published on the front page of The Irish Times on March 21st 2020 was adapted for a Zoom choral performance by composer Philip Lawton and given a digital performance in Berlin on June 17th.
+His poem Isolation, written early in Ireland's COVID-19 pandemic lockdown and published on the front page of The Irish Times on March 21, 2020, was adapted for a Zoom choral performance by composer Philip Lawton and given a digital performance in Berlin on June 17.